 A diaper rash makes the skin on the baby’s bottom look moist with flat red patches of skin.
-The skin can be very red and irritated.
+The skin can become very red and irritated.
 Because of the moisture and irritation, a diaper rash will often cause a secondary yeast infection.

-The best prevention and treatment is to change your baby’s diaper frequently.
+The best way to prevent diaper rash is to change your baby’s diaper frequently.
 Check her diaper every two hours.
 Make sure the area is clean and dry before putting on a clean diaper.
 Use a diaper rash cream as a barrier to prevent irritation and exposure to wet diapers and to promote healing.
 I have always used and sworn by Desitin diaper rash paste.

 2. Prickly Heat Rash (Miliaria Rubra):

-This rash is common on hot and humid days.
-Prickly heat rash develops because your baby’s sweat glands and skin structures are not fully developed yet.
+Prickly heat rash is common on hot and humid days.
+The rash develops because your baby’s sweat glands and skin structures have not fully developed.